Motorcycle And A Car Accident In Michigan: What’s The Difference?

 Unfortunately, in Michigan, the experience of many motorcyclists is that when they go to court after they have been injured, jurors have different perspectives on a motorcycle and a car accident.
 Due to misinformation, jurors frequently and wrongly assume the motorcyclist was being “reckless” and blame them for their injuries.

-Need help?
-Call the attorneys at Michigan Auto Law
+Injured in a crash and need legal help?
+Call the attorneys at Michigan Auto Law now for a free consultation!

-If are a motorcyclist who has been injured in a Michigan automobile crash and would like to speak to an experienced attorney, call toll free anytime 24/7 at (800) 968-1001 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If are a motorcyclist who has been injured in a Michigan automobile crash and would like to speak to an experienced attorney, call now (800) 968-1001 for a free consultation with an experienced motorcycle accident lawyer.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.

 (Sources: NHTSA, “Traffic Safety Facts – Motorcycles – 2017 Data,” published August 2019; Michigan Traffic Crash Facts, “Fact Sheets,” “Motorcycles,” 2019; Michigan Traffic Crash Facts, Statewide Reports, “Quick Facts” and Vehicle/Driver, “Michigan Motorcycle Crashes,” 2019)